Page Content Begins Here

 What Is Bat Shaving?
 Bat Rolling?

 Why do players cheat?
 Because baseball and softball are tough games that take hard work, dedication, and patience.
 Cheating takes little effort.
-It's taking the easy way.
+It's taking the easy way out.

 Again, these types of methods are illegal.
 They are only condoned in home run derbies and should not be used in sanctioned league play or tournaments.
 Legal break-in methods for baseball bats and softball bats are recommended.